What is Cloud Computing?

 Highly scalable and flexible

 Plans change.
-To grow with your business, the cloud offers quick deployment of new resources.
+To grow with your business, cloud technology offers quick deployment of new resources.
 Need more computing power or bandwidth?
 With the scalability of the cloud, you can add new resources rapidly – letting your IT system adapt to your business needs.

 Peace of mind